eman/navien-nwp500-python/README.md

 > **Note**: Installation from GitHub archives now works reliably in v1.2.2+.
 Earlier versions had setuptools-scm issues that are now resolved.

+### Package Information

+This package builds universal wheels (`py3-none-any`) that work on all platforms and Python versions 3.9+.
+No platform-specific compilation is needed as this is a pure Python package.

 ## Quick Start

 ### 1. Setup Credentials